 Sipadan lies 36 kilometers off the coast, and to get there you must first go to the small town of Semporna, which is where most of the boats leave from to take you out to Sipadan.
-Many divers base themselves in Semporna itself and travel to and from each day by boat.
-Or you can opt to stay on one of the many islands that surround Sipadan – a much more relaxing option.
+Many divers base themselves in Semporna itself and travel to and from the atoll each day by boat.
+But you can opt to stay on one of the many islands that surround Sipadan — a much more relaxing option.

 Pulau Sipadan (Pulau means island in Bahasa Malay) is possibly the best known island in Borneo.
 It is also, sadly, one of the most infamous islands, as well.

 The handful of pretty coral islands, of which Sipadan is the undoubted jewel in the crown, lie virtually on the maritime border between Malaysia and the Philippines, and have been the subject of disputes over the years.

 Fortunately, competent policing has drastically improved safety and had the added benefit of discouraging maritime poaching, over-fishing, and, most importantly, the illegal hunting of endangered sea turtles and their eggs.
 Sipadan is now one of the safest and most protected places to dive, for both humans and wildlife.